 These breakfast tacos are simple.
 I like to use Niman Ranch Chorizo sausages which I slice into rounds and then slice each round into quarters.
 You can use fresh ground chorizo as well.
 Saute the chorizo in a non-stick pan until it’s cooked and browned.
 Remove the chorizo from the pan to a small bowl and keep warm.
 You can find Niman Ranch Chorizo sausages in the refrigerated meat section at Whole Foods Markets.

-Scramble some eggs and cook them in the same non-stick pan.
+Whisk some eggs in a bowl and cook them in the same non-stick pan.
 When the eggs have set into curds and are cooked, add the chorizo to the eggs and stir.
 Add a little shredded cheese to the mixture, stir, set aside, and keep warm.

 Cut some cherry tomatoes into quarters and slice some scallions.
 Warm some fajita-size flour tortillas in foil in the oven for 3 – 4 minutes at 300 degrees Fahrenheit.
 When the tortillas are warmed, remove them from the oven and divide amongst serving plates.
 Spoon some of the chorizo egg cheese filling onto each tortilla.
 Top with additional shredded cheese, salsa verde, sour cream, cherry tomato quarters, and scallions.
 Sprinkle with chopped cilantro.
 Fold over the tortillas into tacos, and serve!